Russ Harvey Consulting - Computer and Internet Services

 Clearly, Microsoft is not meeting the needs of everyone in its move to change the Windows interface.

-More frequently these items have been moved, requiring users to search for them.
+Legacy Windows used the Control Panel to house the various settings.
+In recent Windows versions these items are relocated, requiring users to search for them.
 Searches are more difficult for anyone unfamiliar with the Microsoft nomenclature.
+This trend is even more pronounced in Windows 11.

 At Launch

+Windows 10 has gone through many changes as it matured.
 Cortana and Microsoft Edge were the most notable new items.
 The monetization of Windows included ads and the subscription fees to get rid of them.

 Microsoft Edge

+Microsoft Edge, released with Windows 10, was designed for modern websites using HTML5 and JavaScript rather than traditional plugins.
 Bing is the default search option.
-You needed to load an alternative search engine before you're offered the ability to include it or make it the default.
+You need to load an alternative search engine before you're offered the ability to include it or make it the default.
 You cannot remove Bing.

 Internet Explorer Replaced

 Internet Explorer is best described as a compatibility solution (a way to view obsolete websites that cannot be viewed on modern browsers).
+Update 202H replaced many of the default Internet Explorer functions with Edge.

 Edge Now Chromium

+The legacy Edge which originally shipped with Windows 10 was replaced with a new Edge based upon Google's Chromium.
 This has increased Edge's market share since the conversion, and Edge has some features lacking in Chrome.
-Some of Edge's innovative features, like the ability to draw on viewed content, are no longer present.
+Some of Edge's original innovative features, like the ability to draw on viewed content, are no longer present.

 Microsoft continues to make monopolistic changes in Edge, including new microsoft-edge:// links that won't work in other browsers.